 The region contains a non-motorized trail network comprised of several trail facilities.
 The region's primary facilities include the Granite State Rail Trail running North-South through the region.
 The Granite State Rail Trail is part of a larger conceptual trail spanning the state between the Town of Salem and City of Lebanon.
-The Rockingham Recreational Trail and Piscataquog-Goffstown Rail Trail run East-West through the region.
-The Rockingham Recreational

-Trail connects the City of Manchester to Portsmouth and the NH seacoast.
-While these trails are identified as regional scale facilities, they currently have several gaps and are maintained by a combination of local municipalities and non-profit organizations.
-The region's primary on-street bicycle and pedestrian infrastructure is found in the City of Manchester and the Town of Derry which have a comparatively larger, more traditional street grid network relative to other municipalities.
-Smaller communities within the region generally have few sidewalk and on-street bicycle facilities, which are limited to the historic village centers within the municipality.
+The Rockingham Recreational Trail and Piscataquog-Goffstown Rail Trail run east-west through the region.
+The Rockingham Recreational Trail connects the City of Manchester to Portsmouth and the NH seacoast.
+While these trails are identified as regional scale facilities, they currently have several gaps and are maintained by a combination of local municipalities, clubs, and non-profit organizations.
+On-street bicycle and pedestrian infrastructure is primarily found in the City of Manchester and the Town of Derry which have a comparatively larger, more traditional street grid network relative to other municipalities.
+Smaller communities within the region generally have few sidewalk and on-street bicycle facilities, which are limited to the historic village centers and in proximity to schools within the municipality.